Counseling and support services

 A student may file a formal grievance in writing with the SCAD ADA grievance committee within 30 calendar days of the alleged violation.
 The university's ADA Grievance Policy and Procedures, found in the student handbook under “Disability Services,” should be followed when submitting such grievances.

-The office of counseling and student support services invites all students with a diagnosed disability and their parent or guardian to attend Jump Start, a special expanded orientation in Savannah, held before the general SCAD orientation begins.
+The office of counseling and student support services invites all students with a diagnosed disability and their parent or guardian to attend Jump Start, a special expanded orientation in Savannah, Georgia held before the general SCAD orientation begins.